 - Since Amazon is such a huge website, selling their products is a lot easier than selling products through other affiliates.
 People trust Amazon, they buy through them anyway, so pushing somebody to an Amazon product is usually fine with them and much easier than other vendors.

 - Amazon has products for every niche.
 You could use Amazon as your only monetization method through hundreds of different niches.

 - Generating Ads is extremely easy.
-There is also a boatload of 3rd party products, WordPress plugins, WordPress themes ect.. dedicated to increasing your Amazon conversions.
+There is also a boatload of 3rd party products, WordPress plugins, WordPress themes, etc.. dedicated to increasing your Amazon conversions.

 - Amazon is pretty lenient with how you decide to push the ads.
-There aren’t many strict rules at all.
+There aren’t nearly as strict as Google.

-- Although Amazon is definitely easier than other affiliate programs, selling things online is still the hardest thing to do.
+- Although Amazon is definitely easier than other affiliate programs, selling things online is still a hard thing to do.

 - Amazon only has a 1-day cookie.
 I know I put this as a positive also which it is, but compared to some other networks that can give you up to 6 months sometimes, Amazon could be a bit more generous in this department.

 - I find their tracking to be lacking big time.
 This is my own pet peeve, but their interface is not very easy to use nor is it very in-depth.